jayu/nodemcu-app/README.md

 To use **compilation** feature, you will need Lua cross compiler (`luac.cross`).
 You can read in NodeMCU docs on how to [build one](#Prerequisites) for yourself. `nodemcu-app init` will ask for the path to `luac.cross`.

 To use **LFS upload** feature you will have to, except having `luac.corss`, build NodeMCU firmware with a special settings for LFS support.
 You can build it using [NodeMCU custom builds](https://nodemcu-build.com/) or other methods.
-Once you flash FLS-ready firmware to ESP8266, just use `--lfs` flag for `upload` script, and the CLI will take care of everything!
+Once you flash LFS-ready firmware to ESP8266, just use `--lfs` flag for `upload` script, and the CLI will take care of everything!
 For more details about LFS [documentation](https://nodemcu-build.com/) is a good reading.
 If you really need to know more, read this [whitepaper](https://nodemcu.readthedocs.io/en/release/lfs/) in docs.

 ### Creating `nodemcu-app` project